theandym/theandym.github.com/README.markdown

 Details
 -------

 This is a base site framework that implements HTML5 and CSS3.
+It is intended to support all modern browsers, including Firefox 3+, Safari 4+, Chrome 5+, and Internet Explorer 7+.

 License